 Hiroyuki Imaishi: the visual tsunami that broke Japanese animation

 An explosion of neon colors and angular shapes.
 A giant robot breaks the frame, with trails of fire and kinetic lines distorting space.
-In the background, a studio in flames.
+In the background, a studio on fire.

 The technical engine behind Trigger's controlled chaos 🎨

 Imaishi works with small but highly specialized teams.
 At Trigger, the pipeline prioritizes limited animation: fewer in-between frames, more extreme key poses.
-They use digital tools like Toon Boom Harmony for backgrounds, but the main animation is still hand-drawn.
-The trick lies in the quick cuts and exaggerated deformations, which allow them to cover a lack of fluidity with visual impact.
+They use digital tools like Toon Boom Harmony for backgrounds, but the main animation remains hand-drawn.
+The trick lies in the quick cuts and exaggerated deformations, which compensate for the lack of fluidity with visual impact.
 Every explosion or fight is planned in storyboards that look like crazed comics.

 When your character screams so hard their soul pops out 💥

-Watching an Imaishi work is like being in a bar fight where all the furniture is flying and no one knows why.
+Watching an Imaishi work is like being in a bar fight where all the furniture flies and no one knows why.
 Characters don't walk, they slide.
-They don't talk, they bellow.
+They don't talk, they yell.
 And if someone needs a power-up, they make it up on the spot: a giant drill, a uniform that eats, or a cybernetic implant.
 Physics don't apply, nor does the script.
-But no one complains when the spectacle is this loud and fun.
+But no one complains when the spectacle is so loud and fun.